t12t/t12t.github.io/src/en/meetup.md

 ---
 layout: default
 title: Meetup
-description: We have four meetups a year in both english and swedish.
+description: We have four meetups a year on the theme digital accessibility.
+We do meetups in both english and swedish.
 lang: en
 translationKey: meetup
 ---